Exotic pet: Trafficking

-Illegally transporting exotic pets is also known as wildlife smuggling, and the industry generates an estimated $7 to $23 billion (USD) each year.
+Illegally transporting exotic pets is also known as wildlife smuggling, and the industry generates an estimated $7 to $23 billion each year.

 While there are many ways that live animals are smuggled across borders, there are often heavy losses due to the methods of transportation; many species of small animals can be piled into tiny, and usually airtight, containers and often die as a result.
 In one example of smuggling, slow lorises trafficked from Indonesia have their teeth removed prior to being sold locally, or exported to Japan or Russia.
 The animals are not given any pain relievers during their surgeries.

 International treaties (such as CITES) have been established to combat the illegal sale and transport of vulnerable animals and plants, but failure to properly enforce these regulations leave many loopholes for the illegal trade to continue.
 For example, the United States has both signed CITES during its creation as well as created its own national laws against the import and sale of elephant ivory, but as of 2008 it was found to be the second largest importer of it behind China.

 Impact on the world

-Historically, trade in exotic pets has been known to drive the destruction and extinction of animals in the wild.
-To a much smaller extent, this holds today: one of the major factors behind the status of the slow loris is the fact it is often kept locally as a pet, or traded to Japan.
+With the advent of open water sailing in the 15th century and increase in exotic pet popularity in the 20th century US, the exotic pet trade grew to higher amounts than ever before.
+This came at the detriment of driving the destruction and extinction of animals in the wild.
+This continues to hold true today: one of the major factors behind the status of the slow loris is the fact it is often kept locally as a pet, or traded to Japan.

-However, with captive breeding of exotic animals becoming more prevalent, fewer and fewer animals are being captured from the wild.

 Social media has influenced the increase of exotic animals being traded.
 Many videos online depict exotic animals being kept in a domestic environment, influencing more people to consider adopting exotic pets.
 However, these videos are mostly distorted and do not acknowledge the several negative side effects that come with owning an exotic pet.

 Health

 Veterinary costs for treatment of exotic animals may be significantly higher than for a more conventional pet, owing to the increased specialization required.

 Zoonotic disease is known to occur in a small number of exotic pets.
-The American Veterinary Medical Association, the U.S. Department of Agriculture, the National Animal Control Association, the American Zoo and Aquarium Association and the CDC all discourage the private ownership of certain exotic animals.
-Animals that are captive-bred in the United States have no risk of contracting any harmful disease as they are not exposed to it in any way.
+The American Veterinary Medical Association, the US Department of Agriculture, the National Animal Control Association, the American Zoo and Aquarium Association and the CDC all discourage the private ownership of certain exotic animals.

 In the UK, voluntary organizations such as the "NCRW" (National Centre for Reptile Welfare) and "SEEPR" (South East Exotic Pet Rescue) take in unwanted, ill, or lost exotic animals and nurse them back to full health before rehoming them.